Take a Deep Breath and come up with a plan

 Its time to rip off the plaster.
 You may be panicking about your debt but it’s time to face up to it, work out how much there is and come up with plan on how you are going to repay it.

 Believe me I have been there, I have been on the long journey of paying down that debt.
-Last year I finally paid off £16k of debt.
-I hid from the debt for a long time, before finally realising that I couldn’t go on.
+April 2019 I paid off £16k of debt.
+I hid from that debt for a long time, before finally realising that I couldn’t go on.
 I had to come up with a plan to pay off the debt.

-The act of writing regular diaries here on my website really helped, documenting my path to paying off the debts.
-It was two long years, with ups and downs.
+The act of writing regular diary update posts here on my website really helped, documenting my path to paying off the debts.
+It was a long two years, with ups and downs.

 Here are the steps you need to take to rationalise your debt and how to come up with a plan to pay it back.
 The feeling when you are debt free is totally worth it.
 Freedom is biggest word I can use to express how it felt, I felt free from the weight that was constantly on my shoulders.